-Describes the process of implementing telehealth services in a state prison.
-Depicts the personal accounts of physicians providing telehealth services for prisoners.
+Describes the benefits and challenges of implementing telehealth services in a state prison for treating

 Author(s): Ollove, M.

-Reviews available literature to demonstrate that telemedicine could lead to improved clinical outcomes and decrease costs when implemented in prisons and correctional facilities.
+to increased access to care, improved clinical outcomes, and decreased costs when implemented in prisons and

 Author(s): Young, J.D. & Badowski, M.E.